 years prior to the date of filing of the application requesting the TT award.

-has certified a claim for payment of compensation, BWC may pay TT immediately upon
+certified a claim for payment of compensation, BWC may pay TT immediately upon

-the issuance of the BWC Order on initial determinations of the claim
+the issuance of the BWC Order on initial determinations of the claim only.
+BWC

-claim is changed over from medical only to lost time, and the initial allowance order
+changed over from medical only to lost time, and the initial allowance order

 has not yet been issued, it is BWC’s policy to pay TT without waiting for the expiration

 c.
 When the claim is

 a request for TT, if the request is made within the appeal period with no appeal

 filed, it is BWC’s policy to vacate the order and re-issue an order allowing payment

 of TT.
-BWC will then pay the TT immediately upon issuance of
+BWC will then pay the TT immediately upon issuance of the re-issued

-is received after the initial allowance order is issued, it is BWC’s policy to pay
+received after the initial allowance order is issued, it is BWC’s policy to pay

-TT when the certification is received if the appeal period has not yet
+TT when the certification is received if the appeal period has not yet expired.

 4. Initial TT

-received before the appeal period of the initial allowance
+received before the appeal period of the initial allowance order expires; or

-deny a request for TT on the BWC Initial Allowance Order when issuing a decision for
+request for TT on the BWC Initial Allowance Order when issuing a decision for

 c.
 When the initial

 is changed over from a medical only claim to a lost time claim and TT needs to

-be addressed, BWC shall issue a subsequent BWC Order to address TT
+be addressed, BWC shall issue a subsequent BWC Order to address TT when no

-compensation is granted on a subsequent BWC Order, BWC shall not pay TT until the appeal period
+granted on a subsequent BWC Order, BWC shall not pay TT until the appeal period

 expires and no appeal was filed, or until appropriate waiver(s) is received

 c.
 When the claim is